Reset a lost hotmail password

 How to Keep Your Email Safe from Unauthorized Access

-Do not share your password to anyone.
+Do not share your password with anyone.
 Passwords are supposed to be known only by you.
 Avoid sharing accounts with another person, even if you trust that person.
-Also, do not write down your usernames and passwords in a document, especially if that document is not password enabled.
-Some people also like noting and saving their usernames and passwords on their smartphone notepad for easy reference in case they forget.
-While this is very convenient, it is also very risky, especially when you lose your phone and you do not have a strong pass-code lock.
+Also, do not write down your usernames and passwords in a document, especially if that document is not password protected.
+Some people also like making a notation and saving their usernames and passwords on their smartphone notepad for easy reference in case they forget.
+While this is very convenient, it is also very risky, especially when you lose your phone and you do not have a strong passcode lock.
 As much as possible, just memorize your password.

 Avoid using predictable passwords like birthdays and anniversaries.
 These are the most common numbers that people use.
 Hackers can easily guess this based on your information.
-Therefore, choose more unique combinations.
+Therefore, choose unique combinations.
 It is even better if you can combine letters and numbers and upper case and lower case when making your password.
 Most email sites these days require these types of combinations as well, mainly because unauthorized access has been very common and hackers are becoming more and more clever.

 Change your password from time to time.
 If you keep the same password for a long time and for some reason it has leaked out, it will be easier for hackers to access it.
 Therefore, change it so that even if there is a password leak, they won't be able to use it eventually.

 Do not use the same password for different email accounts.
 If one of your accounts gets hacked, they will be able to access your other accounts as well if you use the same password.
 This is especially the case for alternate email addresses that you use for account retrieval.
 As much as possible, keep their passwords totally separate because if the hacker is clever enough, they can use the "forget password" option to hack both of those accounts.

-Do not trust emails that tell you you need to make changes on your account.
-There are various email hackers nowadays who would imitate your email provider and pretend that they are asking you to make some adjustments on your account.
+Do not trust emails that tell you to make changes on your account.
+There are various email hackers nowadays who imitate your email provider and pretend they are asking you to make some adjustments to your account or resend the information.
 Before trusting any of these, assess the email address from which the email came from.

 Do not access your account if you are not sure of the security of your connection.
-If you are on public WiFi without any passwords, refrain from accessing your account if you can.
+If you are on public WiFi, without any passwords, refrain from accessing your account if you can.
 These types of networks are very easy to penetrate and therefore your login information can be stolen.